ville87/AzurePermissionAudit/README.md

 ## Limitations (TODO)
 - Currently, it is not checked if any user was provided with dangerous MS Graph API permissions which could allow to abuse one of the highly privileged service principals.
 - There is some bug where the script often hangs when connecting to Azure AD.
-If this is the case, try to manually connect in PowerShell before running the script with:
+If this is the case, make sure the PowerShell modules are installed, remove the `#REQUIRES -RunAsAdministrator` and manually connect in PowerShell before running the script in a non-elevated PowerShell session with:
   `Connect-AzAccount -TenantId <TenantId>`

 ## Example Output